 While all Florida industries were impacted by the pandemic-induced economic contraction, Florida's leisure and hospitality industry bore the brunt of the longer-term consequences.
 Previous economic studies of disease outbreaks have shown that it can take as long as 12 to 15 months after the outbreak ends for tourism to return to pre-disease levels.
-The magnitude of this event is greater, and the timing is less clear due to the surging Delta variant of COVID-19.
-The total number of tourists declined 69 percent from the prior year in the second quarter of 2020.
-After that dramatic drop, tourism managed to recover to 68 percent of the last full pre-COVID quarter by the first quarter of 2021, buttressed by the increased number of domestic visitors travelling to Florida by car.
-Several industry groups have already predicted that it will take at least two years to reach full recovery from this pandemic.
-Current expectations are that leisure driving vacations will recover first, and then-in order-business travel, domestic air travel, and international travel.
-The timing will be influenced by the actual course of the disease over the next few months, as well as the widespread distribution of vaccines globally.
-Even so, the Conference expects robust growth during Fiscal Year 2021-22, with a projected overall increase of 38.4 percent from the extremely suppressed level in Fiscal Year 2020-21.
-The growth rate moderates thereafter.
-While the new forecast levels never exceed the pre-pandemic forecast levels, they come close in the latter part of the 10-year forecast horizon
+The total number of tourists declined nearly -70.0 percent from the prior year in the second quarter of 2020.
+After that dramatic drop, tourism managed to recover to 96.0 percent of the last full pre-COVID quarter by the third quarter of 2021 calendar year, buttressed by the increased number of domestic visitors travelling to Florida by air or car.
+The ultimate timing will be influenced by the actual course of the disease over the next few months, as well as the widespread distribution of vaccines globally.
+Even so, the Conference expects robust growth during Fiscal Year 2021-22, with a projected overall increase of 36.3 percent from the extremely suppressed level in Fiscal Year 2020-21.
+As the final pieces of the recovery fall into place, Fiscal Years 2022-23 and 2023-24 will also exhibit above average growth of 7.6 and 5.7 percent, respectively.
+The annual growth rate moderates thereafter to an average of 4.1 percent per year.
+While the new forecast levels never exceed the prepandemic forecast levels for those years, they come close in the latter part of the 10-year forecast horizon.